Inundated with calls from customers, heating fuel dealers scramble to meet demand

 Overwhelming demand is creating a backlog, but deep snow, ice and poor road conditions mean deliveries take longer, especially in western and central Maine, which have received significant snowfall and ice in recent storms.

-The best thing people can do is plan ahead by checking their fuel levels frequently and ordering early, Wheeler added.
+The best thing people can do is plan ahead by checking their fuel levels frequently and ordering early, Wheeler said.

-“They should be calling when their tank is half-full, not waiting until the quarter or third of a tank because of the backlog of orders companies have now.”
+“They should be calling when their tank is half full, not waiting until the quarter or third of a tank because of the backlog of orders companies have now.”

 Peter McGuire can be contacted at 791-6325 or at:

-Twitter: @PeteL_McGuire
+Twitter: PeteL_McGuire